nadirbad/nadirbad.dev/cmjn9q9lo000y02gwb1x3dy52.md

 ---

-Project structure shapes everything—onboarding speed, maintainability, how fast you ship features.
+Project structure shapes everything: onboarding speed, maintainability, how fast you ship features.
 For years, Clean Architecture (and its cousins Onion and Hexagonal) was the default.
 But Vertical Slice Architecture (VSA) has become a serious alternative, and I've watched teams argue about this choice more than almost anything else.

 This comparison applies equally to Onion and Hexagonal architectures, which share Clean Architecture's layered philosophy.
 The feature-based vs layered architecture debate comes down to where you want your coupling.

 So which one fits your project?
 Let's break it down.

-*This article is part of my* [*Complete Guide to Vertical Slice Architecture in .NET*](/vertical-slice-architecture-dotnet)*, which includes a production-ready template with 530+ GitHub stars-*[*featured in NDepend's architecture comparison*](https://blog.ndepend.com/vertical-slice-architecture-in-asp-net-core/)*.*
+*This article is part of my* [*Complete Guide to Vertical Slice Architecture in .NET*](/vertical-slice-architecture-dotnet)*, which includes a production-ready template with 530+ GitHub stars-*[*featured in NDepend's architecture comparison*](https://blog.ndepend.com/vertical-slice-architecture-in-asp-net-core/)*.

 ## Contents